HassanMirza01/UbuntuLiveUSB/README.md

-# Linuxium's scripts to create an Ubuntu LiveUSB

-These scripts are for creating a custom Ubuntu LiveUSB ISO with latest audio fixes for Intel platforms.
+These scripts help create a custom Ubuntu LiveUSB ISO with latest audio fixes for Intel platforms.
 Users will be able to test if their audio subsystem is supported in the latest Linux kernels (patches already queued for upstream integration and experimental ones) and report issues.

 The scripts are initially based on those documented on the following sites: